MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignment.md

   - `[CreatedDateTime <DateTime?>]`: Moment when the assignment was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[DisplayName <String>]`: Name of the assignment.
   - `[DueDateTime <DateTime?>]`: Date when the students assignment is due.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+  - `[FeedbackResourcesFolderUrl <String>]`: Folder URL where all the feedback file resources for this assignment are stored.
   - `[Grading <IMicrosoftGraphEducationAssignmentGradeType>]`: educationAssignmentGradeType
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Instructions <IMicrosoftGraphEducationItemBody>]`: educationItemBody